 Companies appoint nominee directors for several legitimate and strategic reasons, including:

-Protects the identity of the beneficial owner by keeping their details off public records.
+It protects the identity of the beneficial owner by keeping their details out of public records.

 Helps overseas founders meet local director residency or compliance expectations.